We want to keep you posted and publish occasional newsletters that can include news, information, opinions and data. Read everything we know.

 Get a cat - This idea too is unworkable for second homes, but has to be mentioned because it works so well.
 Outdoor cats?
 Nah, someone has to feed them and many prefer outdoors making them no threat to your indoor.
-Plus they are easy prey for coyotes and even racoons.
+Plus they are easy prey for coyotes and even raccoons.

 Sealing Tight - Seal every entrance to the home and lock it tight when departing.
-If you think your place is tight as a drum, getting down in the under floor crawl crawl, or shimmying through the attic may convince you otherwise.
+If you think your place is tight as a drum, getting down in the under floor crawl, or shimmying through the attic may convince you otherwise.
 Check around plumbing and heating fixtures.